mikedeboer/mozAsync/README.md

 <a name="concatSeries" />
 ### concatSeries(arr, iterator, callback)

-Same as async.concat, but executes in series instead of parallel.
+Same as Async.concat, but executes in series instead of parallel.

 ## Control Flow